90 days from today is Fri, 09 October 2020

 “It is time the Government realised that it needs to invest in long-term solutions.
 The cuts to police funding have led not only to a massive reduction in police numbers but also to the closure of scores of police stations and police bases,” he explains.

-In announcing the allocation of funding, the Home Secretary, Sajid Javid, claims forces can take urgent action to tackle violent crime and put more officers into the worst affected areas.
+In announcing the allocation of funding, Home Secretary Sajid Javid claims forces can take urgent action to tackle violent crime and put more officers into the worst affected areas.

 The £100 million Serious Violence Fund was announced by the Government in the March Spring Statement.
 Around a third of the funding - £35 million - will support the setting up of violence reduction units (VRUs) and other preventative activity across the country.
 VRUs are a multi-agency approach bringing together police, health agencies, local government and community representatives to tackle violent crime and its underlying causes.